ojohnnyss/Tictactoe/README.md

 When our logic is well encapsulated by individual methods everything about our code is easier.
 We can re-use the same logic again and again, painlessly.

-You'll approach building Tic Tac Toe in this manner, first defining helper methods according to the test requirements and then slowly putting them together to define the complete play logic.

-You'll then use this play method within a CLI and build a fully functioning 2 player Tic Tac Toe CLI in Ruby!

 ### Game Conventions

 We'll be representing a Tic Tac Toe board using an array of `" "` strings.
 We'll